masonwang025/gpt-2-from-scratch/README.md

 pip install -r requirements.txt
 ```

-You can then play around with `play.ipynb` to see HF's GPT-2 architecture and to play with the shakespeare dataset.
+You can then play around with `play.ipynb` to see HF's GPT-2 architecture and to play with the Shakespeare dataset.

 Download data for training: